FAQ: Grades PreK-2 School Program

 - We are readily available to answer any questions that may arise during your preview period.

-To arrange a preview of the Think First & Stay Safe™ Youth Curriculum and Adult Training Modules kit, please call 1-800-552-2197 or e-mail us the name, address and phone number of your organization, as well as a contact name.
+To arrange a preview of the Think First & Stay Safe™ Youth Curriculum and Adult Training materials, please e-mail us the name, address and phone number of your organization, as well as a contact name.

 How was Think First & Stay Safe™ developed?